 Have you ever stubbed your pinky toe and felt like your world is coming to a crashing halt?
+Or dropped something heavy on your toe and nearly seen stars?
 You’re not alone.
 Though small in size, a broken pinky toe can cause a lot of pain.
 But it doesn’t have to slow you down.
 In today’s post, we’ll tell you how to manage a toe injury, treat a broken pinky toe, and even prevent this injury from happening again!
+We'll also explain how long it takes for a broken toe to heal, to help you get a grip on what's ahead!

 Is it a Broken Pinky Toe?
 Assessing the Damage After an Injury